fbrbovic/cursor-rule-framework/examples/backend-api/README.md

 # 3. Cursor IDE → Settings → Features → Rules for AI → User Rules
 # 4. Paste content and restart Cursor IDE
 # 5. Test: Ask "Help me plan an API endpoint" - should use Blueprint phase
-# Without this step, the three-phase workflow will not function!
+# Without this step, the AI-driven workflow system will not function!
 ```

 ### **Project Initialization**